prezrenz/headache-programming-language/notes.md

 - [ ] Implement array definition
 - [ ] Implement stacking + and -
     - [x] Add stacking to struct and enum, with len
-    - [ ] Read + or - and error if any other symbol in string, stop on delimiter and store len
+    - [x] Read + or - and error if any other symbol in string, stop on delimiter and store len
-    - [ ] In eval pair, check if stacking + or - enum type, if so call set var and add len to var
+    - [x] In eval pair, check if stacking + or - enum type, if so call set var and add len to var
-    - [ ] Return lookup var val
+    - [x] Return lookup var val
-    - [ ] Write more tasks
+    - [ ] Validate if objects operated on are numbers
 - [ ] Implement ?? if command
     - [ ] Implement checking if symbol is 0 or 1